 Using A Rangefinder – Pros and Cons

 There are some pros and cons to this system.
-A pro being it’s pretty fast and accurate and easy to use in even low light, what’s worse is that it’s useless if you’re shooting a scene that has really busy details.
+A pro is that it’s fast, accurate, and easy to use in low light.
+What’s worse is that it’s useless if you’re shooting a scene with really busy details.
 Think like trying to shoot a carpet or a wall of flowers.
-But at least there is live view that is actually pretty good with decent focus peaking that you can use in these situations to fall back on.
+But at least there is Liveview.
+It is pretty good, with decent focus peaking that you can use to fall back on in these situations.

 One problem with this system and all Leica M cameras is you really have to watch your right hand and your fingers so that it doesn’t block this little viewport.
 Also, the system can get uncalibrated and you then have to send your camera in for adjustments.
-Not only that, you have to make sure your lenses are all designed properly and are properly calibrated.
+Not only that, you must ensure your lenses are all designed properly and calibrated.
 Some third-party lenses still struggle with this precision.

 Even some precision lenses can have other issues with focus shift.
-Where the camera is calibrated perfectly wide open, but off when stopped down.
+The camera is calibrated perfectly wide open but is off when stopped down.

 Ergonomics